Mullai Periyaru - Environmental impact of Dams and Kerala's PR Machine

 I always consider my identity to be Tamil—just Tamil.
 No further nationality is required for me.
 But even more than that, I primarily consider myself a human.
 I love Mother Earth.
 I want to protect my environment and the Earth from ruthless exploitation, which results in global warming and climate change.
 That's why I oppose the nuclear power plant in Kudankulam.
 Not only do I oppose it in Kudankulam, but I would also oppose nuclear power plants in Jaitapur or in any part of the world.
 However, Kudankulam being in Tamil Nadu gives me more vigor to oppose it, as Tamil Nadu is my own land.

 Kerala says it will demolish the old dam and construct a new one.
 How will a new dam save Kerala?
 It will also have to face earthquakes; it can crack in an earthquake.
-In fact, many scientists believe that “dams create earthquakes.”
+In fact, many scientists believe that "dams create earthquakes."
 The huge amount of water stored in reservoirs is the cause of many earthquakes.
-So Kerala’s theory that a new dam will save them is as theatrical as saying the old dam will fail in an earthquake.
+So Kerala's theory that a new dam will save it is as theatrical as saying the old dam will fail in an earthquake.
 Both new and old dams are vulnerable in the event of an earthquake.
 Furthermore, there is scientific proof linking dams as a cause of earthquakes.

-If Kerala’s claim that Mullai Periyaru Dam is in a seismic zone holds true, it also holds for the new dam it plans to replace Mullai Periyaru.
-As the nature of earthquakes is unpredictable, so is the stability of the dams, even if they are constructed with ultra-modern technology.
+If Kerala's claim that Mullai Periyaru Dam is in a seismic zone holds true, it also holds for the new dam it plans to build to replace Mullai Periyaru.
+As the nature of earthquakes is unpredictable, so is the stability of dams, even if they are constructed with ultra-modern technology.
 There is no 100% safety for either new dams or old dams.

 So, what's the aim of Kerala?
 What is the ultimate motive behind this massive PR campaign of Kerala and Malayalees?